brentos123/Active-Directory-Home-Lab/README_1.md

 `ping` to the DC failed with `PING: transmit failed.
 General failure.`

-**Root cause:** I'd disabled VMware's DHCP service back in Phase 1 so the domain controller could handle DHCP itself — but the DC wasn't yet serving DHCP at this point, so the client had no IP address at all.
+**Root cause:** I'd disabled VMware's DHCP service back in Phase 1 so the domain controller could handle DHCP itself, but the DC wasn't yet serving DHCP at this point, so the client had no IP address at all.

 **Fix:** set a temporary static IP on the client (`192.168.100.20`, DNS pointed at `192.168.100.10`) so it could reach the DC and join the domain.